usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 ### Document and Share What Works

-Sharing what worked—and what didn’t—with peers or newer contracting officers fosters collective learning.
-Whether you write a short summary in a shared folder, present a “top 3 takeaways” at a team meeting, or contribute to an internal playbook, knowledge sharing turns individual experience into agency-wide progress.
+Sharing what worked—and what didn’t — with peers or newer contracting officers fosters collective learning.
+Whether you write a short summary in a shared folder, post a quick note in your team’s collaboration space (e.g., Teams, Slack), present a “top 3 takeaways” at a team meeting, or contribute to an internal playbook, knowledge sharing turns individual experience into agency-wide progress.

 ### Final Thoughts